victordeman/InventoryDB/docs/DESIGN.md

+# Design Document
-# Design Document\nDetails on database schema and system architecture.
+Details on database schema and system architecture.